 (x) Note for guidance of the establishment of maximum residue limits for Salmonidae and other fin fish.
 The European Agency for the Evaluation of Medicinal Products.
 Veterinary Medicines Evaluation Unit.
 EMEA/CVMP/153b/97-FINAL.’;

 Annex IV is replaced by the following:

 ‘ANNEX IV

-TERMINOLOGY FOR DESIGNATING THE TARGET ANIMAL SPECIES AND CATEGORIES AND MINIMUM DURATION OF LONG-TERM EFFICACY STUDIES
+DESIGNATION OF THE TARGET ANIMAL CATEGORIES AND MINIMUM DURATION OF THE LONG TERM EFFICACY STUDIES

 Porcine species (Suidae)